kntln/Video_Games_Sales/README.md

     10. Calculating the confusion matrix, create dataframe from confusion matrix.
     11. Calculating accuracy score and display result.

-- Results:
+- **Results:**

-The model has an accuracy of 1.0 which shows that the model is overfitted.One of the reasons it happens when a function is over trained itself on the data.
+The model has an accuracy of 1.0 which shows that the model is overfitted.
+One of the reasons it happens when a function is over trained itself on the data.
 Couple ways to handle overfitting: we can reduce the number of elements in the hidden layers or remove certain features.

 ![Decision Tree](https://github.com/kntln/Video_Games_Sales/blob/karens_branch/figures/Decision_Tree.png)

 ### 4. Random Forest Classifier (Critic Score):
 Predict whether the critic score will be high or low based on different features

-- Target Variable and Features:
+- **Target Variable and Features:**
     - Target variable (y) = Critic_Score_Status (low/high)
     - X = Genre, ESRB_Rating, Platform, Publisher, Developer_x, Country, Total_Sales

-- Machine Learning Models:
+- **Machine Learning Models:**
     - rf_model = `RandomForestClassifier`
     - brf_model = `BalancedRandomForestClassifier`
     - eec_model = `EasyEnsembleClassifier`

-- Steps:
+- **Steps:**
     1. Preprocessing data, dropping unnecessary columns.
     2. Drop NaNs values
     3. Create an additional 'Critic_Score_Status' column labeling the game by their critic score, the critic score which is higher than or equal to 7 is labeled with high, otherwise is labeled with low.